Part 217 - SPECIAL CONTRACTING METHODS

 (ii) Made by the Secretary of Defense, in writing, to the congressional defense committees (section 8008(b) of Pub.
 L. 105-56).

 (4) Agencies must establish reporting procedures to meet the congressional notification requirements of paragraph (d)(1) of this section.
-The head of the agency must submit a copy of each notice to the Director of Defense Procurement and Acquisition Policy, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics) (OUSD(AT&L)DPAP), and to the Deputy Under Secretary of Defense (Comptroller) (Program/Budget) (OUSD(C)(P/B)).
+The head of the agency must submit a copy of each notice to the Principal Director, Defense Pricing and Contracting (DPC), Office of the Under Secretary of Defense (Acquisition and Sustainment) (OUSD(A&S))DPC), and to the Deputy Under Secretary of Defense (Comptroller) (Program/Budget) (OUSD(C)(P/B)).

 (5) If the budget for a contract that contains a cancellation ceiling in excess of $150 million does not include proposed funding for the costs of contract cancellation up to the cancellation ceiling established in the contract—

 (i) The notification required by paragraph (d)(1) of this section shall include—

 (A) The cancellation ceiling amounts planned for each program year in the proposed multiyear contract, together with the reasons for the amounts planned;